-PREORDER THE STALKER NOW
+THE STALKER ON SALE NOW

 “The Stalker is an eyeball-scorching wonder, another brilliant addition to the Bomer canon.
 Paula Bomer shows us once again why she’s one of the boldest, most intense but also most precisely observant and perversely funny novelists working today.”